 Your kids can help carry plate chargers, put down the table clothes, take out the forks, spoons and knives (depending on their age), setting napkins and helping with centerpieces.
 After dinner, they can be in charge of helping bring out the desserts, or just putting away whatever item they helped bring out in the first place.
 Now, depending on how late your family dinner goes and how old they are, they may fall asleep before dinner is over, but it’s definitely still worth playing with them.

 There is a magic to story time that never fails—it succeeds in classrooms, it succeeds at bedtime, and it certainly succeeds at holiday gatherings.
+Story time helps kids develop their communication skills and encourage their imagination, which is vital in a child’s development.
 You can rely on picture books to tell these stories for you, or you can make up some of your own.
 Making up stories on a whim can be really fun—and the kids will really love it if you use their names and the names of people they know as the characters in the story.
 They can go on magical adventures through time, meet pilgrims and Native Americans, learn how to fly in space, or go swimming in the ocean with Nemo and Dory.
 And you don’t have to come up with all of the content yourself—ask them questions to fill in the gaps and keep them engaged.
 Then they’ll really feel like they’re a part of the story.
 A word of caution though: this tends to be a favorite, and you’ll be asked for at least a dozen encores, so only commit if you’re really ready (or if you know dinner is starting soon).